 Niacinamide is a highly effective skincare ingredient.
 It is the active form of vitamin B3 and is indispensable for many enzymatic reactions in the body.

 Niacinamide, also known as nicotinamide or vitamin B3, belongs to the group of B vitamins.
 It is a water-soluble vitamin, so it doesn’t dissolve in oil.
-Therefore, niacinamide is mainly found in water-based cosmetic products such as serums, toners, creams, or face masks.
+Therefore, niacinamide is mainly found in water-based cosmetic products such as serums, toners, moisturizers, and face masks.

 While vitamin B3 refers to the occurrence in food, niacinamide refers to the active ingredient in skincare products.
 Overall, vitamin B3 and niacinamide are one and the same.